Storied Sunset

 Bike

-Renting a bicycle is an enjoyable way to travel from Roma, Condesa or Polanco to Palacio de Bellas Artes in the Centro Histórico.
+Renting a bicycle is an enjoyable way to travel from Roma, Condesa or Polanco to the Centro Histórico.

-Bikes can be hired by the minute using the ECOBICI app, with hundreds of stations located on almost every major street corner in this region of Mexico City.
-Download the app, find an ECOBICI station, and unlock any bike by scanning the QR code printed on each bike.
+Bikes can be hired by the minute using the Ecobici app, with hundreds of stations located on almost every major street corner in this region of Mexico City.
+Download the app, find an Ecobici station, and unlock any bike by scanning the QR code printed on each bike.

 Uber